SamsonZheng/BBR-R-Source-Code/README.md

 The paper related to this code has been accepted by the conference Computer Networks.
+If you want to personally try injecting BBR-R into the Linux kernel and test its performance, you can follow the instructions below.

 # BBR-R
 ## Envs
 os : Ubuntu 20/18，linux kernel-4.146-mptcp